-Hence, as long as we continue to draw samples according to the distribution q(x'|x), in the limit of a large number of samples we will tend ultimately to draw samples from p(x).
+Hence, as long as we continue to draw samples according to the distribution q(x'|x), in the limit of a large number of samples we will ultimately tend to draw samples from p(x).
 Any distribution q(i) > 0 suffices so visiting all variables equally often is also a valid choice.
+Technically, we also require that q(x'|x) has p(x) as its equilibrium distribution, so that no matter in which state we start, we always converge to p(x); see fig(27.6) for a discussion of this issue.